konsumer/fluiray/system/README.md

-Thos is files & infor for setting up a linux system.
+This is files & info for setting up a linux system.

 I am using ArkOS, so these instructions will be for that.